 We often go for a couple of open sandwiches, with cured ham and a strong Bergkäse (mountain cheese), plus a drink of natural apple juice.

 The bread is a thick wholemeal and soon fills you up.
-And the cheese might just be the best in the city.
+And the cheese might just be the best in the city, though be warned: Bergkäse can be sharper than a new pencil with a degree in rhetoric.
 You can eat your sandwiches in the room opposite the shop, which is heated in winter.

 For those with more appetite, opposite the farmhouse is the Tirolergarten restaurant, with a range of traditional Austrian fare, as well as a children’s menu and vegetarian options.